SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Pattern matching csharp.md

 }
 ```

-But compiler can't check that one predicate is stronger than another and effectively supersedes the next cases:
+But compiler doesn't know that one predicate is stronger than the other and effectively supersedes the next cases:

 ```csharp
 switch (o)